rdpahalavan/BERTSimilar/README.md

   - value closer to 0 will do strick comparison and value closer to 1 will do lenient comparison
 - **single_word_split** - whether to split n-gram words when given as input (boolean) (optional) (default: True)
   - whether to split the n-gram words given as input into single words
-  - if True, "Apple phones" given as input will be split into 'Apple' and 'phones' separately and processed
+  - if True, *"Apple phones"* given as input will be split into *"Apple"* and *"phones"* separately and processed
 - **uncased_lemmatization** - whether to uncase and lemmatize the input (bool) (optional) (default: True)
   - whether to uncase and lemmatize the input
-  - if True, "Apple phones" given as input will be converted to "apple phone" and processed
+  - if True, *"Apple phones"* given as input will be converted to *"apple phone"* and processed

-## Examples
+## Full Examples

 ### Example 1